Journal of Veterinary Emergency and Critical Care

 Preparation of Manuscripts

 Format the manuscript on US letter paper, 216 x 279 mm (8-1/2 x 11 in), with margins of at least 25 mm (1 in).
 Use double-spacing throughout, including for the title page, abstract, text, acknowledgments, references, individual tables and legends.
 Each paragraph should be indented with a tab.
 MS Word fonts or the Symbol font should be used for special characters.
-Number pages consecutively beginning with the title page.
+Pages should be numbered consecutively beginning with the title page.
 Put the page number in the upper right-hand corner of each page.
+Include continuous line numbers, beginning with the first page.

 Submission of a manuscript will be held to imply that it contains original unpublished work and is not being submitted for publication elsewhere at the same time.
 Both should be confirmed to the Editor-in-Chief in the cover letter.
 The corresponding author must confirm that all authors have agreed with the submission in its present (and subsequent) forms.
 The authors should also indicate in their covering letter the importance and significance of the work, and the novelty meriting consideration for publication.
 The authors must supply a full statement to the Editor-in-Chief about all prior submissions and previous reports that might be regarded as redundant or duplicate publication of the same or very similar work.
 Lastly, For experiments using animals authors should specify in cover letter that legal and ethical requirements have been met with regards to the humane treatment of animals described in the study